Helltaker: Development

 Łukasz Piskorz, known on Twitter as "vanripper", developed the entirety of the game by himself over an estimated one-year period and was the game's artistic director.
 According to Piskorz, Helltaker is somewhat reminiscent of the Leisure Suit Larry video game series, as the main characters of both games have characteristics reminiscent of each other.

 The game can be played for free and includes an art book and the recipe for the pancakes, which can also be bought separately as a means of supporting the developer.

 Although the video game is only officially available in English, Piskorz has supported the translations made by the community, explaining how to make them and making one in Polish himself.

 An additional chapter was added to the game on May 11, 2021, in celebration of the game's first anniversary.

 On July 1, 2020, a fanmade port for the Nintendo Switch, authorized by Piskorz, was released via GitHub.
 On September 7 of that same year, it was followed by a fanmade port for the PlayStation Vita.

+Legacy

+Piskorz went on to develop another short freeware game, Awaria, with Mittsies as composer and similar romance elements as Helltaker, though it is entirely an action game.
+The game's female protagonist volunteers as an engineer in a dystopian, subterranean industrial facility of unknown purpose, hoping to romance and kiss the ghosts of former female recruits who succumbed to its hazards.